 - Get a hat that has multiple layers or is lined for more warmth and better protection from the wind.
 I recommend a warm hat with a fleece inner lining.

 - Water resistance is a plus, but not a necessity and it can be difficult to find in a comfortable hat.
-I use the hood of my winter coat to shield off against rain.
+I use the hood of my winter coat when it rains.

 - It can be windy, so choose a hat that fits snugly and won’t blow away in a strong gust of wind.

 There are plenty of warm hat options out there in dozens of styles.
-I personally generally wear hats like this one or this one and when it is really cold and windy I often layer.
+I personally generally wear hats like this Under Armour beanie, this cable knit slouchy hat with pom pom, or this Columbia beanie.
 If it is really cold I often wear a headband underneath over my ears or cover my head with the hood of my jacket.

 7. Warm Gloves

 A warm pair of gloves are essential to keeping your hands warm in Finland during the winter.

 - In terms of fabrics, synthetic fabric gloves with a padded lining are some of the warmest gloves we’ve tried.
 Leather and wool are also fabrics to consider although they tend to not be as warm.
 Most gloves have a lining or double layer for extra warmth and protection.

 - Check out the warmth or temperature rating, or read past reviews to determine if they will be warm enough.
 I bought a pair of “winter” gloves before hiking Mount Kilimanjaro and on the day of the summit I realized that my gloves were not nearly warm enough and my fingers were freezing!